 All Science News articles summarize a research study and are not an official opinion, endorsement or position of the Parkinson’s Foundation’s.

-Researchers at a Parkinson’s Foundation Center of Excellence have found that a brain A medical imaging technique that uses magnetic forces to obtain detailed images of the body.
-MRI is non-invasive and does not use radiation. that uses a special protocol can track changes that occur as Parkinson’s disease (PD) progresses.
+Researchers at a Parkinson’s Foundation Center of Excellence have found that a brain MRI (magnetic resonance imaging) that uses a special protocol can track changes that occur as Parkinson’s disease (PD) progresses.
 This biomarker could be used in clinical trials, as an objective way to monitor whether the therapies being tested are effective.
 The study appears in the August 2017 issue of Brain.

-Doctors currently diagnose PD based on a person’s symptoms – slowness, stiffness, Involuntary shaking of the hands, arms, legs, jaw or tongue.
-The typical Parkinson’s tremor is “pill-rolling” – it looks like holding a pill between thumb and forefinger and continuously rolling it around.
-Some people report an internal tremor, a shaking sensation inside the chest, abdomen or limbs that cannot be seen.
-Most Parkinson’s tremor is “resting tremor,” which lessens during sleep and when the body part is actively in use. and balance difficulties.
+Doctors currently diagnose PD based on a person’s symptoms – slowness, stiffness, tremor and balance difficulties.
 But these symptoms, and the rate at which they progress, differ from person to person.
 And there is no blood test, or biomarker, to definitively diagnose PD or objectively monitor underlying biological changes as PD progresses.
 Currently, a brain MRI may be ordered to rule out other conditions, but cannot diagnose PD or monitor its progression.

 In earlier research, scientists led by David Vaillancourt, Ph.D., at the University of Florida in Gainesville – a Parkinson’s Foundation Center of Excellence, used a brain scanning technique called diffusion MRI to detect changes that happen only in the brains of people with PD.
-The scans showed an increase in “free” water – water outside of brain cells – in a part of the brain called the An area of the brain, part of the basal ganglia, where cells produce dopamine..
+The scans showed an increase in “free” water – water outside of brain cells – in a part of the brain called the substantia nigra.

 For the new study, Dr. Vaillancourt and coworkers confirmed this finding and expanded on it by analyzing data from study participants at 10 Parkinson’s clinics in the US and Europe, who were enrolled in the Parkinson’s Progression Markers Initiative.
 In their analysis they included 103 people with newly diagnosed PD, who were not taking any medication when they first enrolled, and 49 healthy volunteers.
 Doctors evaluated all participants using standard PD rating scales, and all received diffusion MRI brain scans, at the beginning of the study and after one year.
 A subset of the participants with PD were followed for up to four years.